-Adoption specialist Jenna says it’s a concern she often hears from the prospective birth mothers she works with: How is my child going to feel about me and about my adoption decision?
+American Adoptions specialist Jenna (who is also an adoptee herself) says it’s a concern she often hears from the prospective birth mothers she works with: How is my child going to feel about me and about my adoption decision?
 Will they hate me for making this choice?

 “A big fear that women have is that their kid’s going to hate them or resent them for placing them for adoption,” she says.
 “That might be a situation where I tell them I’m adopted, and that I certainly don’t hate my birth parents.
 I’m so grateful to them.”

 Many adoptees, like Jenna, share this feeling of deep gratitude and respect for their birth parents.
 One of the best ways to ensure you have the opportunity to explain your adoption decision to your child and avoid any resentment is by staying involved in your child's life after your adoption and placement occur.